No matter how brief your visit, learning to say thanks in Norwegian is a great thing to do. Here's our guide on how to do it properly.

 If you're invited to a friend's house for dinner, then you should use a napkin.
 What?
 This is about thank-yous is it?
-Alright, you must say takk for maten once you've finished eating, to show that you appreciate the time and/or money put in to making/ordering in the food.
+Alright, you must say “takk for maten” (thanks for the food) once you've finished eating, to show that you appreciate the time and/or money put in to making/ordering the food.

 If, after eating your friends your cooking, and inspecting their cat-rescue equipment, you decide it's time to go, then when you've got your wellingtons, waterproof-trousers, and heavy winter jacket on, and are half way out the door, you should say in a sort of sing-song voice “takk for nå”!

 Since, apart from the three-hour slide show of their trip to Agder, you had a good time, and want to thank your friend for this (if you're not interested in thanking your friends for anything, then leave after dessert – you've got what you came for).